 Ólafsvík village on the Snæfellsnes peninsula

-The next place we are going to visit on the north side of the Snæfellsnes peninsula is called Ólafsvík. Ólafsvík is a lovely little fishing town with a population of around 1,000.
+The next place we are going to visit on the north side of the Snæfellsnes peninsula is called Ólafsvík.

-The view-dial above Ólafsvík village
+The view dial above Ólafsvík village

-I would recommend a short hike up to Bæjarfoss waterfall which has a drop of 50 meters.
-Above Ólafsvík town you will also find a view-dial by which there is a fantastic view of Ólafsvík and the surrounding area.
+Above Ólafsvík, you will also find a view-dial offering a fantastic view of Ólafsvík and the surrounding area.

 By now Útnesvegur road 574 joins the main road on the Snæfellsnes peninsula, the Snæfellsnes road number 54.
 So now we have finished our "detour" around the westernmost parts of the Snæfellsnes peninsula.

-To reach Snæfellsnes it is best to rent a car in Reykjavík and drive up here in a couple of hours.
+To reach Snæfellsnes, it is best to rent a car in Reykjavík and drive up here in a couple of hours.

-You can continue travelling with me if you like and read my next travel-blog about the Magical Snæfellsnes Peninsula in West Iceland - Part IV, which is a continuation of my travels on the Snæfellsnes peninsula in chronological order.
+You can continue travelling with me if you like, and read my next travel blog about the Magical Snæfellsnes Peninsula in West Iceland - Part IV, which is a continuation of my travels on the Snæfellsnes peninsula in chronological order.

-I hope you are enjoying reading my series on the Snæfellsnes peninsula, I know they are really long and detailed, so I hope you haven't given up by now ;)
+I know they are long and detailed, with many side blogs, so I hope you haven't given up by now ;)

-Here are links to all of the Snæfellsnes travel-blogs in this series:
+Here are links to all of the Snæfellsnes travel blogs in this series:

 The Magical Snæfellsnes peninsula - part I